-In ThinOS 9.1.2101 and earlier versions, Zoom Meetings Optimization plug-in uses four virtual channels.
+The Zoom Meetings Optimization plug-in uses four virtual channels.
 To use Zoom Optimizations along with Microsoft Teams or any other Cisco optimizations, you must disable other virtual channels.
-For example, if you are not using Imprivata SSO, you can choose to disable the Imprivata virtual channel.
-Similarly, if you do not use Skype for Business, you can choose to disable the RTME for Skype for Business virtual channel.
+For example, if you are not using Imprivata SSO, you can

-- (9.3.2102).
-These settings are supported again from ThinOS 2211 and later.
-From ThinOS 2211, the default values of all UC virtual channel settings have been changed to Enabled. - NOTE: When the UC virtual channels are disabled, the Unified Communication software on ThinOS uses the fallback mode, which uses the HDX webcam and HDX audio.
-Using the fallback mode consumes more remote desktop resources such as CPU, GPU, RAM, and Network. - NOTE: Enabling or disabling the UC plug-in settings in VDI Configuration Editor > Citrix Configuration Editor is deprecated from ThinOS 2211.
+(i) NOTE: The default values are of all UC virtual channel settings is changed to Enabled.

+NOTE: When the UC virtual channels are disabled, the Unified Communication software on ThinOS uses the fallback mode, which uses the HDX webcam and HDX audio.
+Using the fallback mode consumes more remote desktop resources such as CPU, GPU, RAM, and Network.